Table of Contents

-If accessed through a PC Host GUI, the Settings screen (figure 29) also has the ability to assign the COM port for the device.
+If accessed through a PC Host GUI, the Settings screen (figure 42) also has the ability to assign the COM port for the device.
 If viewed through the GUI, there are no brightness or volume controls as these should be set on the PC directly.

 Under most circumstances, the system will control the current to the transducer in order to minimize temperature fluctuations of your thermal plant.
 From time to time, it may also be desirable for the user to directly control the current to the transducer.
 This is done in Manual mode (open-loop control).
-To toggle between Servo and Manual modes, touch Servo on the Channel Detail screen (figure 17).
+To toggle between Servo and Manual modes, touch Servo on the Channel Detail screen (figure 21).
 In Servo mode (closed-loop control), it is possible to adjust the set point temperature, but not the current.
 In Manual mode, it is possible to adjust the current, but not the set point temperature.
 Caution should be exercised when using Manual mode as it is possible to create a thermal runaway condition where the transducer heats or cools without being limited.

 |In Manual mode, it may be possible for a thermal runaway condition to exist.
 Use caution when using Manual mode.|

-The GUI should now actively control the SLICE-QT.
+The GUI should now actively control the SLICE-QTC.
 You should only have to do the above steps once from a given PC.
 After assigning the COM port, the system will recognize the device in the future (unless you reassign the COM port to another device).

 Please contact sales [at] vescent [dot] com for information.